rchain/reference/faq.md

 ## Tokens

 **What are RHOCs?**
 RHOCs are an Ethereum ERC20 token issued by the Co-op in early 2017 intended as a vehicle for people to get access to the technology.
 There are 861,185,194 RHOCs in existence.
-No more will be minted.
 RHOCs will be 1:1 redeemable for REVs, a future RChain platform native staking token.

 **What is the plan for supply of RHOCs, REVs, and potential other staking tokens?**
 Here's the [financial summary, distribution, and other information](https://docs.google.com/document/d/1lCVeO63E-WVosOnBIA2hH416Hs-Z0e1Av9eJWq-L20o/edit?usp=sharing).